 Muirburn Series

-Each drawing scribes words of apology and hope for these landscapes and systems of life they sustain, as though site specific prayers.
+Charlotte Smithson’s meditative marks are made with charred heather and reference shapes of the burn-scars left on the land where the charcoal was found.
+Each drawing scribes quiet words of protest, apology and hope for these landscapes and the systems of life they sustain, as though site specific prayers.

 Image shows Muirburn Series; Surrender 1